ivanminang/ec2-terraform-project/README.md

 # Provider
 The provider here is aws provider
 # Region
-This Vpc is created in us-west-2
+This Vpc is created in region us-west-2